bbauska/zombiePolitics/README.md

 of reproducing some of the worst policies of the Bush administration.

 Iawad’s case is about more than legal incompetence.
-It is also about the descent into the “dark side” of a zombie politics where a culture of cruelty reigns and the rule of law is on the side of the most frightening of antidemocratic practices, point­ ing to a society in which terror becomes as totalizing as the loss of any sense of eth­ ical responsibility.
+It is also about the descent into the "dark side" of a zombie politics where a culture of cruelty reigns and the rule of law is on the side of the most frightening of antidemocratic practices, point­ ing to a society in which terror becomes as totalizing as the loss of any sense of eth­ ical responsibility.
 Torture of this type, especially of a child, would appear to have